-Twenty-four Bills and Joint Resolutions related to the attack of September 11, 2001 have been signed into law, including:
+Twenty-four bills and Joint Resolutions related to the attack of September 11, 2001, have been enacted into law, including:

-- USA PATRIOT ACT of 2001 (Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism) as extended and amended by the USA Patriot Improvement and Reauthorization Act of 2005, and three additional provisions approved May 26, 2011; - Air Transportation Safety and System Stabilization Act; - Terrorist Bombings Convention Implementation Act of 2002; - Suppression of the Financing of Terrorism Convention Implementation Act of 2002; - Bioterrorism Response Act of 2001; - Agricultural Bioterrorism Protection Act of 2002; - Enhanced Border Security and Visa Entry Reform Act of 2002; - Intelligence Reform and Terrorism Prevention Act of 2004;
+- USA PATRIOT ACT of 2001 (Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism) as extended and amended by the USA Patriot Improvement and Reauthorization Act of 2005, and three additional provisions approved May 26, 2011; - Air Transportation Safety and System Stabilization Act; - Terrorist Bombings Convention Implementation Act of 2002; - Suppression of the Financing of Terrorism Convention Implementation Act of 2002; - Bioterrorism Response Act of 2001; - Agricultural Bioterrorism Protection Act of 2002; - Enhanced Border Security and Visa Entry Reform Act of 2002; - Intelligence Reform and Terrorism Prevention Act of 2004; and

-- A joint resolution on authorization for Use of United States Armed Forces against those responsible for recent attacks launched against the United States (2001).
+- A joint resolution to authorize the use of United States Armed Forces against those responsible for the recent attacks launched against the United States (2001).

-In addition, the "Uniting and Strengthening America by Fulfilling Rights and Ensuring Effective Discipline Over Monitoring Act of 2015," or the "USA FREEDOM Act of 2015," was passed by the Senate on June 2, 2015 and signed into law by the President on the same day.
+In addition, the "Uniting and Strengthening America by Fulfilling Rights and Ensuring Effective Discipline Over Monitoring Act of 2015," or the "USA FREEDOM Act of 2015," was passed by the Senate on June 2, 2015, and signed into law by the President on the same day.
 The bill contained implementing legislation for the: